neondatabase/website/content/docs/manage/endpoints.md

 ORDER   BY (CASE WHEN table_name = 'all' THEN 0 ELSE 1 END), from_disk DESC;
 ```

 If this query does not return results in the 99% percentile for your tables, your working set is not fully or adequately in memory.
-In this case, you should consider using a larger compute size to increase the amount of memory available that is available to you.
+In this case, you should consider using a larger compute size to increase the amount of memory available to you.

 #### Autoscaling considerations

 Autoscaling is most effective when your dataset or working set is fully cached in the memory of your minimum compute size.

-Consider this scenario: if your working set is approximately 6 GB, starting with a compute size of .25 can lead to suboptimal performance because your data cannot be fully held in memory at the low end of your autoscaling range.
-While your compute _will_ scale up from .25, you may see performance issues due to inadequate caching of your data as your compute scales up to meet demand.
+Consider this scenario: if your working set is approximately 6 GB, starting with a compute size of .25 CU can lead to suboptimal performance because your data cannot be fully held in memory at the low end of your autoscaling range.
+While your compute _will_ scale up from .25 CU to your maximum compute size setting, you may experience performance issues due to inadequate caching of your data as your compute scales up in size to meet demand.
 Therefore, it is recommended to start with a larger minimum compute size to ensure there is sufficient memory to hold your data from the moment your compute endpoint is started.

 ### Autosuspend configuration